The paulownia tree posses many exceptional properties that allows it to be used in many ways.

 6. Resistance to Decay – Paulownia is highly resistant to insect attack and rot.
 Researchs indicates the timber to be unattractive to termites.
 Rot showing on neglected timber tends to be surface deep only.

 7. Thermal Insulation – With one of the lowest thermal conductivities for wood of just 0.07 Kcal/m/hr/Cdeg, paulownia has an excellent heat insulation capability being one of the best heat insulating timbers and far superior to brick, concrete or steel.

 8. Fire Resistance – With an auto ignition temperature of around 400 deg C (most hardwoods around 220 deg C) Paulownia is reported to have a flame spreading rate considerably below most building codes.

 9. Finishing – The sap of paulownia is not gum or resinous based, thus the application of finishing products with various solvents as carriers does not risk any interaction with the timber, contributing to the very good finishing properties of paulownia products.
 The timber readily takes stains, estapols and paints with excellent finished surfaces.

 10. Workability – A major feature of Paulownia timber is its ease of working.
 All aspects of carpentry such as machining, nailing, screwing, gluing, sanding, sawing and handling are very user friendly with no splinters, cracking or splitting and excellent take-up of glues and finishes.

-For further information about paulownia veneers, please fill in the contact form at the bottom of the page.
+For further information or a specific request, please contact us or use the message box at the bottom of this page.